opencog/opencog/opencog/persist/zmq/events/README.md

 The message is a JSON-formatted string that follows the same conventions as the [REST API](http://wiki.opencog.org/w/Web_interface).

+Potential usage examples include:

+- debugging
+- monitoring the dynamics of the AttentionAllocation system as it propagates STI and LTI throughout the network
+- monitoring PLN
+- allowing external modules such as the AtomSpace Visualizer to subscribe to real-time updates

 Configuration
 =============

 Prerequisites
 -------------

-Requires ZeroMQ 3.2.4 (libzmq3-dev)
+Requires ZeroMQ version 3.2.4 (libzmq3-dev) or higher.

-This will be installed automatically if you are using ocpkg, or can be installed manually here: <http://zeromq.org/intro:get-the-software>
+This will be installed automatically if you are using [ocpkg](https://github.com/opencog/ocpkg), or can be installed manually here: <http://zeromq.org/intro:get-the-software>

 Module